-Development proposals will be supported where they are designed to respect the natural environment of Murton Parish and do not cause harm to its integrity and longevity.
-Development proposals should take particular account of the following elements of the natural environment:
+Development proposals should be designed to respect the natural environment of Murton Parish.
+Development proposals should take account of the following elements of the natural environment:

 - Local hedgerows (figure 2, Annex 1)

 - Significant green spaces

 - Community, wildlife, amenity space and other values are preserved or enhanced, and particular regard must be made in avoiding harmful impacts on hedgerows and trees.